 How to get rid of the shame?
 Because of shame’s intensity and pain, the individual experiences a strong motivation to get rid of the feeling.

 In an effort to escape painful feelings of shame, shamed individuals tend to defensively project blame and anger onto a convenient scapegoat.
 In this way, shamed individuals may regain some sense of control and superiority in their life, but the long-term costs are often steep.
 For example, men who abuse women may do so when their positive images of themselves are threatened.

 If the shame remains unacknowledged, a person may decide to focus on another emotional state, an act of emotional substitution.
-For example, a shamed person, unwilling to acknowledge the feeling of shame can become angry with someone else, making other a kind of scapegoat for self-blame.
+For example, an ashamed person, unwilling to acknowledge the feeling of shame can become angry with someone else, making the other person a kind of scapegoat for self-blame.
 Anger is more comfortable to experience than shame.
-However, substitution is a form of self-deception: it relieves the pain and discomfort but does not alter the feeling, not immediately.
+However, substitution is a form of self-deception: It relieves the pain and discomfort but does not alter the feeling, not immediately.
 By not focusing on the shame and attending to other emotions, we lose the opportunity to understand the forces at work around us and within us.

 Shame-prone individuals are vulnerable to problems associated with alcohol and drugs.
 Frequently, substance abuse serves to mask or numb painful feelings of shame and despair.
 Using two samples from an undergraduate population and one sample of jail inmates, shame-proneness was consistently positively related to both alcohol and drug problems, while guilt-proneness tended to be negatively related.